Skip to content

 Common mistakes

-• Buying Wi-Fi 7 router first, plugging it into 1 GbE switch with 1 GbE NAS — the vanity trap.
-No measurable benefit over Wi-Fi 6E.
+• Buying the Wi-Fi 7 router first, then plugging it into a 1 GbE switch with a 1 GbE NAS — the vanity trap; no measurable gain over Wi-Fi 6E.

-• Trusting client adapter advertised speeds — most phones/laptops are 2×2 stream, real-world wireless ceiling is ~1.5-2.5 Gbps regardless of AP.
+• Trusting a client adapter's advertised speed — most phones/laptops are 2x2, so the real wireless ceiling is ~1.5-2.5 Gbps regardless of the AP.

 Stop points

-• Stop before 10 GbE in a typical home — the workloads that justify it (multi-user 4K editing, large homelab) are rare.
+• Stop before 10 GbE in a typical home — the workloads that justify it (multi-user 4K editing, NVMe-backed NAS) are rare, and a single HDD can't use it.

 • Stop before paying the Wi-Fi 7 premium if your dominant home workload is internet-bound (1 Gbps fiber) or already saturating gigabit comfortably.